Donders-Institute/hpc-wiki-v2/docs/cluster_howto/software-maintainer-responsibility.rst

 **maintaining the environment module for the software**

-Following installation of a software package, the maintainer should also provide a module file so that user can use the software by loading the module.
+Following the installation of a software package, the maintainer should also provide a module file so that user can use the software by loading the module.
 Technical information on this can be found in :ref:`software-maintainer-module-howto`.
 The TG can support you to overcome initial technical hurdles.

 **supporting users on software-specific issues**